 Here’s one last tip, in case you decide to try using a partner share format at Morning Meeting.
 Before partners start sharing, tell the group that when they finish, you’ll choose a few people to report on what their partners said.
 For instance, a child you call on might say “I heard my partner Jackson say he was proud of the structure he built out of paper and tape,” or “I heard my partner Brady say he wants to know how people know what the weather will be each day.”

 Adding this step takes only a minute or two, and it’s well-worth the time.
 Knowing they are accountable for sharing what their partner said gives children a reason to listen carefully and ask questions to make sure they understand.
-The children whose ideas are shared sit up taller and seem to feel good when their partners explain what they said.
+The children whose partners share their ideas sit up taller and seem to feel good when their partners explain what they said.
 In our meetings, it’s a moment that really sets the tone and reinforces how we work together: by listening and sharing, and valuing the contributions of others.

-This bestselling, comprehensive guide has helped thousands of teachers learn to use Morning Meeting to launch their school days.
-Clear explanations of each component and its purpose, with sample greetings, activities, and message charts.
-Includes step-by-step guidelines for implementing Morning Meeting in any K–8 classroom.
+Want to read more about how to teach skills related to partner work to young students during Morning Meeting?
+Try The Morning Meeting Book.
+This bestselling, comprehensive guide has clear explanations of each component and its purpose; sample greetings, activities, and message charts; and step-by-step guidelines for implementing Morning Meeting in any K–8 classroom.